axpaul/argos-smd-uart-python/README.md

 Although developed within CNES, this project is released as **open source** for the benefit of the scientific, maker, and educational communities.
 Feel free to contribute, adapt, and extend it.

-> © 2025 CNES – Open source under MIT License.
+> © 2025 CNES – Open source under GPL-3.0 license.

 ## Overview